jerryjappinen/Servant/site/pages/get-started/installation.md

 Make sure you `.htaccess` files have been copied to your server.
 They forward requests from one place to another, prevent public directory listings and deny access to some files for security reasons.
 They are hidden files, and as such might sometimes slip through when you're copying files from one place to another.

-There's one file in the root folder, and one in each main directory:
+There's one file in the root folder, and three in other directories:

-- `/.htaccess` (root directory):
+- `/.htaccess` (root directory)
-- `/servant/.htaccess` (the same place as `index.php` and `paths.php`)
+- `/backend/.htaccess` (the same place as `index.php`)
-- `/sites/.htaccess` (sites folder)
-- `/templates/.htaccess` (templates folder)
+- `/site/pages/.htaccess` (pages folder)
-- `/themes/.htaccess` (themes folder)
+- `/site/template/.htaccess` (template folder)

 #### PHP can't find files

 Servant needs to know where it's running.
 Normally it detects this automatically, but on some, more complicated environments this doesn't work.
-In this case, define `'document root'` and/or `'root'` manually in the file `paths.php`.
-Uncomment the first two lines and add the correct values according to the examples.
+If this is the case:

+1. Open `/backend/includes/paths.php`
+2. Uncomment `'document root'`, `'root'` and/or `'host'`
+3. Give these the values that correspond to your server

 You shouldn't have to, but you can also go through `.htaccess` and make sure nothing there conflicts with your environment's settings.